 The doctor may want the child to be admitted to the hospital overnight for a sleep study.
-Monitors are placed on the skin and connected to a computer to measure oxygen levels in the blood, breathing effort, brain waves during sleep and other monitors of the body's function.
-From this study, doctors can assess how much blockage to breathing is present, how much trouble your child is having moving air into the lungs during sleep, and how much effect this has on his or her body.
+Monitors are placed on the skin and connected to a computer to measure the levels of oxygen in the blood, breathing effort, brain waves during sleep and other monitors of the body's function.
+From this study, the doctors can assess how much blockage to breathing is present, how much trouble your child is having moving air into the lungs during sleep, and how much effect this has on his or her body.